ansh-tandon/EpicGuardian--Wallet/README.md

 ## Roadmap

-The ICP Smart Wallet aims to continuously evolve and adapt to the dynamic landscape of blockchain technology.
-Our roadmap reflects our vision for the future and our commitment to creating a robust and user-friendly platform.
-Here's a glimpse of our planned milestones:
+The ICP Smart Wallet is dedicated to evolving and adapting to the dynamic blockchain landscape.
+The roadmap outlines our vision and commitment to creating a robust and user-friendly platform:

+1. Demo in Fully On-Chain with ICP Hackathon
+Objective: Showcase initial capabilities in a real-world setting and gather community feedback.

+3. Publish Beta App
+Objective: Launch a preliminary version to a limited audience for testing and refinement.

+5. Adding Functionality Like Multichain Support
+Objective: Enhance capabilities by supporting multiple blockchains, increasing interoperability, and expanding the user base.

+7. Develop More Account Abstraction Infrastructure
+Objective: Elevate capabilities with advanced infrastructures using IPC full-onchain functionality.

+Components:
+Fully-Onchain Verifying Paymaster: Onchain version of EIP4331 verifying paymaster.
+Bundler: Onchain version of EIP4331 bundler.
+Regular roadmap updates will be made based on community feedback and evolving user needs.

 ### **1. Demo in Fully On-Chain with ICP Hackathon**